nidrissi/web/_posts/2016-09-22-voronov-product.md

 ---
-title: "The Voronov product of operads"
+title: "The Voronov Product of Operads"
 tags: math operads swiss-cheese
 ---